 As a brain injury, concussions directly affect a person’s eyesight.
 It’s hard to say how often concussions compromise vision though because we tend to overlook vision.

-The main goal in treating a concussion is to make sure that the brain gets the rest it needs to restore function.
-As a result, people with concussions should limit screen time (including watching TV) and avoid rigorous physical activity.
+The main goal in treating a concussion is to make sure the brain gets the rest it needs to restore function.
+People with concussions should limit screen time (including watching TV) and avoid vigorous physical activity.
 Sometimes, applying ice to the area of impact can help reduce swelling.

 However good this advice is, it offers no solution to those with eyesight complications brought on by a concussion.
-Luckily, your eyesight will likely go back to normal once the concussion has healed which takes roughly three weeks to a month.
+Luckily, your eyesight will likely go back to normal once the concussion has healed.

 In the meantime, here are some things you can do to help your vision during the healing period: